missyjeanbeutler/Hosting-Digital-Ocean/README.md

 npm i -g pm2;
 apt-get install nginx -y;
 ```
+`apt-get` is like `npm`.
+It installs all the packages you need for your droplet.
+The package `n` allows Node.js to update on it's own.
+And other various software for our server.

 ## swapfile
 Many students buy a Digital Ocean droplet on the $5 tier, which comes with limited memory.
 A swapfile can effectively extend the amount of given memory by swapping out less-recently-used files to the hard disk.
 This can come in handy.
 For example, sometimes when running a build on a low-memory droplet, the process will time out because there is not enough memory.
 Having a swapfile in place can help with this.
 A swapfile is also a good idea if your project uses Gulp.